***In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!***

 Traditional Thai Massage & Bodywork; Expanding the Tool Box Portland, OR **Details to be announced**

-Body Mechanics and Self-Care for the Thai Bodywork Practitioner
+Body Mechanics and Self-Care for the Mat-based Bodywork Practitioner

 In this class we will explore the anatomical concepts behind what make our body mechanics efficient allowing us to stay happy in our bodies and direct our focus where it belongs; sensing, feeling, balancing lom in the bodies of our recipients.
 We will practice stabilizing/ mobilizing exercises as well as self-massage ideas that we can add to our own self-care rituals which will help to support our bodies while we care for others.